ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 creature with this ability at any given time.

 #### Ice Statues
-At 14th level, whenever you a target of your mage spells is restrained by having their speed reduced to 0 by the chilled condition, they are also incapacitated for the duration of the chilled condition.
+At 14th level, whenever a target of your mage spells becomes restrained by having their speed reduced to 0 by the chilled condition, they are also incapacitated for the duration of the chilled condition.
 Against such targets, your frost bolt cantrip is automatically a critical hit if it successfully hits, but the chilled condition ends prematurely (and is not applied for frost bolt).

 Also, whenever you deal damage to a creature that exceeds one-half their maximum hit points at once, they are both restrained and incapacitated for one hour (or until they thaw out, whichever